djaus2/TransferVideoOverTcp/README.md

 # TransferVideoOverTcp

-> Yet another repository created with teh help of GitHub Copilot!
+> Yet another repository created with the help of GitHub Copilot!

 ## About
 Transfer a video locally from an Android phone to Windows Desktop over TCP.